top of page

 _MG_4690_2.JPG

 Sometimes, you have to go down the rabbit hole to see where it goes.
-This one was incredibly painful, but necessary for me at that point.
+This particular one was incredibly painful, but necessary for me at that point.

-At the same time, the Internet also arrived and that meant I could work from anywhere… on what was not clear.
+At the same time, the Internet also arrived and that meant I could work from anywhere… but on what was not clear.
 Jennifer and I decided to move to Whidbey Island just north of Seattle.
 I had done a bunch of work for Microsoft and Nintendo while at Time Warner, so living on an island off the Seattle coast did not seem unreasonable.
-After we arrived on the island we found the Whidbey Institute.
+After we arrived on the island we discovered the Whidbey Institute.

 whidbey institute.jpg